p1ksou/venustas/README.md

-# jellypsy
+# venustas
-A Jellyfin theme !
+A theme wich make Jellyfin look cleaner and better !